aws-samples/iam-identity-center-team/docs/deployment/configuration/policies.md

 To manage eligibility policies, in the left-hand menu go to *Administration* -> *Eligibility policies*.

-~~As shown in the screenshot above,~~ each eligibility policy has three main parts:
+Each eligibility policy has three main parts:

 - **Entity type and name**: A named Identity Center user or group
 - **AWS accounts or OUs**: One or more AWS accounts and/or [AWS Organizations](https://docs.aws.amazon.com/organizations/) organizational units (OUs).